In 1884, an syndicate of businessmen leased a picnic ground on the south side of Grand Street (now Grand Avenue), Maspeth, immediately

 league with a 1-11 record on May 24.
 Although the Long Island Club lost its first match at Jersey City,

-most powerful professional colored team, played Sunday games at the Long Island Grounds between 1887 and 1889.
+most powerful professional colored team, played Sunday games at the Long Island Grounds from 1887 until

 The 1887 Cuban Giants- this photo may have